omnigres/omnigres/extensions/omni_var/docs/variables.md

 # Transaction Variables

-`omni_var` extension provides functionality for storing typed information in a transactional scope.
+`omni_var` extension provides functionality for storing typed information in a transactional (and sub-transactional) scope.

 This is most useful to maintain information across multiple queries in the transaction, particularly with RLS (Row Level Security) policies in mind.